Twitwi96/Smart-traffic-light-2/README.md

 - Some slight modifications are made to adapt the code of the Tutorial version for our building :

-1)Increase dilatation for detection to be adapted to all kind of cars 2)View of all different masks (blur, dilate, erode) to see different steps of detection 3)Put all masks in one window for more visibility 4)Correct limits of the road to be adjusted to our structure 5)Make code work for any USB webcam
+1) Increase dilatation for detection to be adapted to all kind of cars
+2) View of all different masks (blur, dilate, erode) to see different steps of detection
+3) Put all masks in one window for more visibility
+4) Correct limits of the road to be adjusted to our structure
+5) Make code work for any USB webcam

 ### Then, for the Improved Version (automatic calibration of the road limits and priority to large vehicles) :